Experienced Maryland Workers’ Compensation Lawyers Helping Office Workers

 Workers’ compensation benefits in Maryland are as follows.

 - Temporary total disability benefits: You are eligible for these benefits if you’re unable to work for a temporary period due to your injury.
 If you’re disabled for less than two weeks, benefits kick in after the third day.
 If you’re disabled for more than two weeks, your benefits will kick in on day one.

 - Temporary partial disability benefits: If your injury allows you to work in a limited capacity or part-time, and you are earning less than you usually do, these workers’ compensation benefits make up for the financial difference.

 - Permanent partial disability benefits: When an injury leaves you with a permanent impairment, but you are still able to work in some capacity, you are also entitled to compensation.
 Your benefits are based on the body part injured and the severity of the injury.

-- Permanent total disability benefits: If you suffer an injury on the job that leaves you permanently disabled and unable to work, you’re eligible for permanent totally disability benefits equal to two-thirds of your weekly wage.
+- Permanent total disability benefits: If you suffer an injury on the job that leaves you permanently disabled and unable to work, you’re eligible for permanent total disability benefits equal to two-thirds of your weekly wage.

 Other types of workers’ compensation benefits available in Maryland related to your work accident include:

 - Medical benefits: Coverage of any medical expenses like doctor visits, physical therapy, hospitalization, medication, crutches or splints, etc.

 - Vocational services: When an injury prevents you from returning to your original job, these benefits entitle you to services that assist you in finding alternate work.

 - Death benefits: If an office employee is fatally injured, his or her spouse or dependent can file for death benefits, which include coverage of funeral expenses and a percentage of the employee’s earnings.